cavo789/blog/blog/2024/01/03/quarto-revealjs-tips/index.md

 If you use vertical or grid navigation, you should structure your slides using level 1 headings for the horizontal axis and level 2 headings for the vertical axis.

-In a normal, `linear` navigation, reaveljs will show each slide, whatever the key the user is pressing on his keyboard.
+In a normal, `linear` navigation, revealjs will show each slide, whatever the key the user is pressing on his keyboard.
 In a `linear` navigation, as author, you are sure that your visitor will see each of them.

 In a `vertical` or `grid` navigation, it's just like you're showing the chapter's title and if the user press the <kbd>down</kbd> or <kbd>space</kbd>key, he will jump in the chapter (and this *vertically*).
 But if he is pressing the <kbd>right</kbd> key he'll skip it and go to the next chapter.